 Feel free to use the points below and jump to a different mortgages type;

-Your repayments will be at a percentage above the Bank of England base rate.
-An example of this, is if the base rate is 1% and you are tracking at 1% above base rate, that means you will be paying back a rate of 2%.
+For example, when repaying your mortgage, if the Bank of England base rate is 1%, and you are tracking a 1% above base rate, this means the overall rate you will pay back is 2%.

-This all changes in the later years of your mortgage, where your payments are paying off more capital than interest and the balance will come down at a quicker rate.
+Later on in your mortgage term, your payment methods will change to paying off more capital than interest and your balance will lower at a quicker rate.

-Lenders are known to be very strict when it comes to offering these products now and the loan to values are a lot lower than they were in previous years.
+Lenders can be very strict when offering these products and the loan to values are a lot lower they were in previous years.

 A popular mortgage option in Australia, an offset mortgage is a blend of a conventional mortgage account with a savings account that runs alongside it.
 This mortgage type can allow you to be flexible by paying regularly in your offset account or withdrawing funds if needed.

 This is seen as the more appealing type of mortgage as it allows you to have a savings account opened alongside your main account.
 An example of this is if someone took out a £100,000 mortgage but in your savings you have £25,000.
 You can put this into your new savings account and pay the interest on the remaining amount which would be £75,000.

 There is the potential option to pay off your mortgage earlier if you keep your payments up as normal.

 Similar to fixed rate mortgages, a capped rate mortgage involves the customer making repayments each month with a maximum interest rate.
 However, this type has a percentage that is capped which means you won’t be paying any higher than the agreed percentage, For example if you’re capped at 5%, your rate will never go above 5%.

 This type can be beneficial if interest rates reduce, as your mortgage rate will follow this reduction.
 This should reflect in lower monthly mortgage payments.